 Association is ongoing and advanced visibility of a cardholder’s profile, who is not directly the company’s employee.

-A block is a restriction that prevents a Rail Industry Worker (RIW) from working on a Network Operator’s rail network or multiple rail networks.
-This can be at two levels in the system:
+A block is a restriction that prevents a Rail Industry Worker (RIW) from working on a Network Operator’s rail network or multiple rail networks, or sites.
+This can be at three levels in the system:

-Blocks can only be placed by a Network Operator or by the National Rail Industry Worker Governance Committee (NRIWGC) via the RIW Service Desk or through an automated breathalyser test failure.
+Blocks can only be placed by a Network Operator, by the National Rail Industry Worker Operations Committee (NRIWOC) via the RIW Service Desk or through an automated breathalyser test failure.

 A cardholder is a person who has an RIW profile and card they can also be referred to as the worker.

 Competency is the ability and evidence provided to demonstrate knowledge or the application of a task successfully and consistently.
-In the Rail Industry, the term competency refers to a number of requirements including qualification, accreditation, validation and re-validation authorisation, currency, and certification.
+In the Rail Industry, the term competency refers to a number of requirements including qualifications, accreditations, validations and re-validation authorisations, currency, and certifications.

-There are some competencies such as safeworking competencies that expire within a nominated time frame, this means that a cardholder would need to be re-assessed to remain competent in that capacity.
+There are some competencies such as safeworking competencies that expire within a nominated time frame, which means that a cardholder would need to be re-assessed to remain competent in that capacity.